9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 1/Terms/Identification.md

 - **[[Identification]]:** For IPv4 packets that are larger than 65,535 bytes, the packets are divided, or fragmented, into smaller IP packets.
 The identification field provides a unique identifier for all the fragments of the original IP packet so that they can be reassembled once they reach their destination.

 **[[Identification]]:** In this step, scanning tools and manual testing are used to discover vulnerabilities.
 The goal is to gain an understanding of the current state of the security system.

+**[[Identification]]**: Packets that are too large to send are fragmented into smaller pieces.
+This field specifies a unique identifier for fragments of an original IP packet so that they can be reassembled once they reach their destination.